sirexeclp/ml4pm/assignment3/3_BasisFunKernel_STUDENT.md

 No.
-Because the validation error is lower than the training error.
+Because the validation error is lower than the training error (From -1.5).

 ## Task 2: